 The highest tourist attraction in Europe!

-The station of Aiguille du Midi consists of two panoramic viewing platforms, a café and a gift shop.
+The Aiguille du Midi station has two panoramic viewing platforms, a café, and a gift shop.
 The Gourmet restaurant named “3842” is one of the highest restaurants in the world.

 The cable car station is situated at an altitude of 3,777 m.
 A footbridge connects it to the central pillar of the needle.